Mount Bozgush

 Mount Bozgush, Bozqush or Bozqush Kuh is a 3306 m volcanic mountain 20 km south of Sarab and north of Mianeh, East Azarbaijan Province, Iran that separates Iranian plateau from Caucasus.
-Tulips are cultivated on the rich volcanic soil of Mount Bozgush, and medicinal herbs such as pennyroyal, thyme, borage, nettle and liquorice grow wild on the mountain's slopes.
 Mount Bozgush is a stratovolcano composed mostly of andesite.

 Etymology

 The name Bozgush in Azerbaijani language means grey bird.

 Highest peak

 Ağ Dağ with an elevation of 3306 m is the highest peak in Mount Bozgush.